-For SIM0,ON and SIM1,ON generation, a 20MHz OFDM transmission with the subcarrier spacing of 312.5 kHz is used by populating contiguous 13 subcarriers.
-The center subcarrier of contiguous 13 subcarriers is null.
+The SymLDROn, SymLDROff, SymHDROn, SymHDROff symbols can be constructed by populating contiguous 13 subcarriers.
+The center subcarrier of the contiguous 13 subcarriers is null.
 The other coefficients are TBD.
 Indices for contiguous 13 subcarriers are TBD.

 WUR transmit specification

 Transmit spectrum mask